-In the right hands gas is safe, but badly fitted and poorly serviced gas appliances can cause leaks, fires, explosions and carbon monoxide poisoning.
+In the right hands gas is safe, but badly fitted and poorly serviced gas appliances can cause leaks, carbon monoxide poisoning, fires and even explosions.

 The council is currently offering owner-occupiers a free Gas Health and Safety check for gas appliances and low-cost repairs.
 Contact Helping Hands on 0161 793 9419 to see if you qualify.

-Your landlord has to have the gas appliance safety checked once a year by law and should service them regularly.
+Your landlord must have all gas appliances safety checked once a year by law and should service them regularly.